📝 English Revision

 📋 Paper Overview

-The PSLE English exam is split into two papers.
+The PSLE English exam is split into four papers.
 Understanding the structure helps you allocate revision time wisely and know exactly what to expect on examination day.

 ✏️